waveplate/bash-gpt/README.md

 # uninstall
 `./uninstall.sh [BASHRC]`

-if `BASHRC` is not specific, it will attempt to uninstall using the `BASHRC` in your `BASHGPT_BASHRC` environment variable
+if `BASHRC` is not specified, it will attempt to uninstall using the `BASHRC` in your `BASHGPT_BASHRC` environment variable

 # example #1
 once installed, open a new shell and type a natural language command